ioniodi/sitegr/_posts-en/2017-04-07-workshop5-medical-physics.md

 ---
 ref: Workshop5-medical-physics
+title: "5th workshop on Medical Physics and Biomedical Engineering"
-title: "Department of Informatics, Ionian University alongside with the Institute for Medical Physics (IFMP) will host the 5th workshop on Medical Physics and Biomedical Engineering.
+excerpt: "Department of Informatics, Ionian University alongside with the Institute for Medical Physics (IFMP) will host the 5th workshop on Medical Physics and Biomedical Engineering.
 The workshop will be held from 6 to 10 November 2017 at Ionian University."
 tags:
 categories:
  - workshop